12 Snacks High in Protein for Pregnancy

 Greek Yogurt Parfaits

-With a staggering 15–20 grams of protein per serving, these creamy parfait cups are an absolute protein powerhouse and fuel your body for the day.
+With a staggering 15–20 grams of protein per serving, these creamy parfait cups are a protein powerhouse, fueling your body for the day.
 But plain Greek yogurt isn’t just a one-hit wonder; it’s also an excellent source of bone-building calcium for your growing baby.
-The real magic happens when you layer it with fresh berries, crunchy nuts, chia seeds or flaxseeds, and a drizzle of honey or maple syrup.
+The real magic happens when you layer it with fresh berries, nut butter, chia seeds, or hemp seeds, and top it with a drizzle of honey or maple syrup.
 Check the added sugar portion of the label if you prefer a pre-flavored yogurt!

 the prenatal nutrition library app